senaite/senaite.serial.cli/README.rst

 However, this tool is meant to be generic enough so it can be extended with other communication protocols and standards.

-.. note:: In 2001, `ASTM Committee E31`_ decided to restructure its operations, with the intent of focusing on standards-development issues such as security, privacy, and the electronic health record.
-Part of the reorganization plan was to transfer responsibility for E31.13 standards to NCCLS.
-Following this transfer, standard ASTM E1381 was redesignated as NCCLS standards LIS1.

 This command line tool works together with `senaite.lis2a2`_, an add-on that enables the reception and interpretation of CLSI `LIS2-A2`_ messages for `SENAITE LIMS`_.